 I can’t find anywhere the number of copies in print for Tokyo Ravens, which is weird.
 It’s usually not hard to find them.
 I would say it’s at least 500,000 copies in print.

-There was also no new volume released in 2019, and that is a pretty bad signal for the franchise.
+There was also so far no new volume released in 2020, which is a pretty bad signal for the franchise.
 Some series do publish one light novel per 2 years like Overlord, and everyone expects Overlord Season 4, but that’s because it sells 225k copies per volume.

-CONCLUSION ON POPULARITY It looks like Tokyo Ravens was never popular.
+CONCLUSION ON POPULARITY It looks like Tokyo Ravens never managed to get many fans.
 I was expecting that at least when it was airing in 2014, it got some popularity.
 It seems that I was wrong.
+Even the production committee doesn’t care much about this franchise anymore from the looks of it.

 Why There is No Tokyo Ravens season 2?